Bolutavicius/StreamInG-4MOST/README.md

   - S1  - Milky Way Halo Low Resolution Survey
   - S2  - Milky Way Halo High Resolution Survey
   - S3  - Milky Way Bulge and Disk Low Resolution Survey
-  - S4  - Milky Way Bulge and Disk Low Resolution Survey
+  - S4  - Milky Way Bulge and Disk High Resolution Survey
   - S14 - The 4MOST Survey of Dwarf Galaxies and their Stellar Streams

 ## Which other supplementary target proposals is this proposal related to?